Stress can present itself through skin conditions like acne, inflammation, and more. How can you tell it’s from stress?

-We’ve all heard, at one point or another, that beauty starts from within.
-And for good reason: Your skin is your body’s largest organ.
-External issues can be a telltale sign of the wars waged within.
+Your skin is your body’s largest organ.
+External issues can be a telltale sign that not all is well underneath.

-While bottled serums and sheet masks possess a certain level of aesthetic and soothing allure, a solid skin care routine may not be enough to provide calm for the imbalanced hormone battles happening underneath the surface.
+While bottled serums and sheet masks possess a certain level of aesthetic and soothing allure, a solid skin care routine may not be enough to provide calm for your body’s complex systems.

 And yes, your diet or skin care products can cause skin concerns, but it’s also important to consider stress as a potential culprit — especially if a rash appears out of nowhere or persists long after you’ve tested for everything.